ozgunozerk/howmuch/README.md

 You enter your assets (manually, for security reasons), and HowMuch keeps track of your portfolio.

 HowMuch categorizes your assets, and generates reports for you.
-These reports include:  how much has:
+These reports include, **HowMuch have**:

 - your portfolio,
 - your categories,
-- and your assets changed.
+- and your assets

+changed.

 These reports are super intuitive and easy to understand, you can inspect them at 3 different levels (from general to detailed):